Amsterdam Schiphol (AMS) is one of the more pleasant airports in Europe with its light and spacious terminals.

 Airline Lounges – There are a number (invitation-only) airline lounges located on the upper level.
 Please see our review of all Schiphol airport lounges

 Eating/Drinking – There are over 50 places to eat and drink at the airport catering for different tastes and budgets.
-At Schiphol Plaza (public side) you can find the La Place Restaurant (decent self-service food) and La Place Express outlet, a Burger King, Café Rembrandt (a brown café), DUTCH & delicious (try some Dutch food), Pommes Frites & Döner Kebab (fast food), Per Tutti!
-(Italian food), a Starbucks coffee bar, TOKO To Go (Asian) and a number of other cafés and bars.
-Some places stay open 24 hours.
+At Schiphol Plaza (public side) you can find the La Place Restaurant (decent self-service food) and La Place Express outlet, a Burger King, Café Rembrandt (a brown café), Happy Seafood, HEMA Food (try some Dutch smoked sausage), Döner Kebab & Pommes Frites (fast food), LEON (healthy fast food), Pizzas Per Tutti (pizzas), Verspilingsfabriek (‘zero waste’ soups), Starbucks and Segafredo (coffee bars), TOKO To Go (Asian) and a number of other cafés and bars.

-Within the terminal (departures side, past security), amongst others there is the Amsterdam Bread Company, Bubbles Seafood & Wine bar, Dutch Kitchen (typical Dutch products), Grand Café Het Paleis, East Bar & Bites (Asian), Murphy’s Bar (Irish pub), Harvest Market (organic and gluten-free food), Silverscreen Bar (1920s themed American diner) and many other café outlets all over the terminal.
+Within the terminal (departures side, past security), amongst others there is the Amsterdam Bread Company, Bubbles Seafood & Wine bar, Dutch Kitchen (typical Dutch products), Grand Café Het Paleis, East Bar & Bites (Asian), Murphy’s Irish Pub, Jamie’s Deli (Jamie Oliver), Pana Bar (flatbreads), Harvest Market (organic and gluten-free food), Silverscreen Bar (1920s themed American diner) and many other café outlets all over the terminal.
 Obviously airport prices are usually a bit higher than in the city.

 Airport Library – Schiphol has its own compact library area on Holland Boulevard which holds a selection of books as well as iPads and touch screens.

 Flight Information – Live flight info can be found on the schiphol.com website.
-Schiphol also has a route planner app for passengers which can help them navigate the airport.
+Schiphol also has an app for passengers which can help them navigate the airport.

 Schiphol Car Parking